-Before any field sobriety test are administered, it's important to remember that a police officer must first have probable cause to pull a driver over on suspicion of DUI.
+Before any field sobriety test is administered, it's important to remember that a police officer must first have probable cause to pull a driver over on suspicion of DUI.
 A driver suspected of DUI may be asked to perform one or several field sobriety tests.

-The standardized DUI field sobriety tests are supposed to be carried out in a certain way and under certain conditions.
+Standardized DUI field sobriety tests are supposed to be carried out in a certain way and under certain conditions.
 For example, they should be administered on a flat, well-lit surface.

 The Imperfect Nature of Field Sobriety Tests